International Undergraduate Students

 International students with F-1 visas or F-1 status can meet an Admissions Counselor at a Washington community college.

-If English is not your native-language, your English language proficiency is also considered.
+If English is not your native language, we also consider your English language proficiency.
 The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) are generally required.
 The minimum score on the TOEFL is 550 (paper), or 79 (iBT).
 The minimum Overall Band Score on the IELTS is 6.

 You are not required to provide official TOEFL or IELTS scores if:

-- Freshman applicants – if English is the primary language of instruction, submit an official set of test scores from either the ACT or the SAT.
-An ACT composite score of 24, or a SAT combined Critical Reading and Math composite score of 1100, are acceptable.
+- Freshman applicants: If English is your primary language of instruction, submit an official set of test scores from either the ACT or the SAT.
+An ACT composite score of 24 or an SAT combined Critical Reading and Math composite score of 1100 are acceptable.

-International students may enroll in courses and/or programs offered on the Olympia Campus only and may not register for the Tacoma Program or the Tribal Programs.
+International students may enroll in courses and programs offered on the Olympia Campus only and may not register for the Tacoma Program or the Tribal Programs.

 How to Apply for Admission

-- Your Application Statement (PDF) is optional, but it can be helpful to understand your background and interests better.
+- An Application Statement (PDF) is optional, but it can be helpful to understand your background and interests better.

-The Conditional Guaranteed Admission is offered to international transfer students who will complete an approved transfer degree at: all documents are PDFs
+The Conditional Guaranteed Admission is offered to international transfer students who will complete an approved transfer degree at the following colleges:

-A Conditional Guaranteed Admission Letter can be used to obtain the necessary visa and/or other documents to continue to study in the U.S.
+A Conditional Guaranteed Admission Letter can be used to obtain the necessary visa and other documents to continue to study in the U.S.

 What to do

-If your degree is included on the Transfer Degrees list, complete the Admissions Form for your college.
+- If your degree is included on the list for your college, complete the related admissions form.